 The program adopts a mentor/mentee model.
 Having Fannie as a mentor will be an empowering and supportive method for learning the tools of the tradition.

-This program is Yoga Alliance approved and leads toward a 200-hr certification in teaching yoga.
 This is a true journey into the heart of Yoga – a foundational program that goes beyond the basics of vinyasa and poses – and calls all serious students of yoga who are ready for radical transformation.

 There is a strong emphasis on personal practice, as it is the golden key for living the life you want and leading others to do the same.
 In the training, you will learn how to build your own practice (asana and meditation) and be expected to keep a practice log and journal about your daily practice.